github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 Link to the helpful section: [Link Text](#thisll--be-a-helpful-section-about-the-greek-letter-Θ).

-Link to the first non-unique section: [Name](#this-heading-is-not-unique-in-the-file).
+Link to the first non-unique section: [Link Text](#this-heading-is-not-unique-in-the-file).

-Link to the second non-unique section: [Name](#this-heading-is-not-unique-in-the-file-1).
+Link to the second non-unique section: [Link Text](#this-heading-is-not-unique-in-the-file-1).
 ```

 > [!NOTE]